4.2. Site Response Analysis with Spatial Variability

 • A reasonable mesh resolution is recommended.
 Selection of element size should consider several factors, including but not limited to, layer shear wave velocity (for frequency resolution), correlation length (for random field resolution), and computation efficiency.

 1. Next choose the FEM panel.
-Here we will change the entries to use Rayleigh damping, with rayleigh factor chosen using 1 mode.
+Here we will change the entries to use Rayleigh damping, with the Rayleigh factor chosen using 1 mode.

 1. We will skip the EDP panel leaving it in its default condition, that being to use the Standard Earthquake EDP generator.